-Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980,
+Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980, Washington, D.C.

-Washington, D.C.
 20002-4241 Telephone: (202) 336-6780

-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
+The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the Council for Higher Education Accreditation.